open-policy-agent/gatekeeper/website/docs/mutation.md

 The conditions for updating the resource.
 Two types of conditions exist:
 - path tests - a resource will only be updated when a specified path exists or not
-- value tests - a resource will only be updated when the existing value is/is not contained in a list of values

 An example of the conditionals:
 ```yaml